The Catalog represents a flexible program of current educational plans, offerings,

 Completion of 1158 or 1159 with a grade of C or better.

 b.
-Mathematics - six hours at or above the 1000 level.
+Mathematics - six hours.

 c.
 Science - 9 hours, including a six hour sequence in one science and an additional